Dedphish/scripts/README.md

 # scripts
-A small repo for all of my public scripts
+A small repo holding public scripts authored by me